Best Secured Loans in 2024

 Secured loans aren’t as common as unsecured loans, but you may find them by contacting banks, credit unions and online lenders.
 Each lender will have its unique collateral requirements, but here are a few common types:

-Not all secured loans are created equal.
-Some secured loans, especially those seeming to target bad credit borrowers, are far more likely to fall under the category of predatory lending, including:
+Beware: Secured loans and predatory lending Not all secured loans are created equal.
+Some secured loans, especially those that target bad credit borrowers, could fall under predatory lending.

 Title loans: In exchange for a loan, you’ll give your car title to the lender.
 If you don’t pay your loan back, it can repossess your vehicle.
 Although this doesn’t sound too different from a regular auto-backed loan, title loans come with excessively high APRs and short loan terms (around 30 days).